 America’s aging population accounts for practically all the predicted spending growth in Social Security.
 Social Security is the largest single program in the federal budget.
 The CBO predicts the number of Social Security beneficiaries will rise from 64 million in 2019 to 97 million in 2049, and that spending will rise from 4.9% of GDP to 6.2% over this time period.
 The problem is that the programs’ trust funds’ revenues are projected to grow more slowly than expenditures, meaning an eventual deficit.
 Current estimates predict the trust funds to run out by 2032.
 For more, see The Policy Circle’s Entitlements Brief.

-In 2018, the U.S. spent 17.7% of GDP on healthcare, and this is only predicted to grow.
+In 2019, the U.S. spent 17.7% of GDP on healthcare, and this is only predicted to grow.
 Healthcare spending includes Medicare, Medicaid, the Children’s Health Insurance Program (CHIP), and Affordable Care Act subsidies.
-Medicare alone accounts for over 60% of the spending.
-Spending for all these programs will grow from 5.9% of GDP in 2019 to 10.7% in 2049 according to CBO predictions.
-Growing costs of healthcare per person accounts for ⅔ of predicted spending growth.
+Medicare alone accounts for over 20% of all national health spending.
+CBO projects spending for all these programs will grow from 5.8% of GDP in 2021 to 6.6% in 2031.
 As the population ages, more Americans will qualify for federal healthcare programs, which are already straining against fiscal challenges.
-The U.S. spends far more on healthcare per capita than other advanced countries but does not see better results.
-Without reforms, these programs – and their budgets – will continue to grow unchecked to bear the increased cost of supporting more people who will also likely require more health care as they age.
+The U.S. already spends far more on healthcare per capita than other advanced countries.
+Without reforms, these programs – and their budgets – will continue to grow to bear the increased cost of supporting more people who will also likely require more health care as they age.

 Experts have long pointed to the system’s waste, estimating about 30% of total healthcare spending “goes to unnecessary, ineffective, overpriced, and wasteful services.”
 This does provide many opportunities for lowering costs.
 Alternative payment arrangements and more visibility in healthcare costs are common reform ideas that go beyond simply clamping down on costs, which would risk shifting costs to other parts of the healthcare system and making access to healthcare more difficult for intended beneficiaries.
 For more on reform options, see The Policy Circle’s Healthcare Brief.